Gender and sexuality

 - Myr: From among the most wealthy and noble men, the conclave of magisters ruling the city is chosen.

-- Norvos: Ruled by the a council of magisters chosen by the bearded priests, who are the only Norvoshi men allowed to have beards.
+- Norvos: Ruled by a council of magisters chosen by the bearded priests, who are the only Norvoshi men allowed to have beards.
 Freeborn men from Norvos, both noble and lowborn, favor long mustachios; Byan Votyris, for instance, dyes his mustachio blue and sweeps it to his ears.
 Slaves are shaved bare.
 Norvoshi women also shave off all of their hair, though noblewomen don wigs, specially when in the company of men from other lands and cities.
 Once they are initiated, the bearded priests are forbidden to cut or shave their hair.
 Additionally, they practice ritual flagellation as part of their worship.

 - Pentos: Pentos is ruled over by a prince with a council of rich magisters.
 The prince has a mostly ceremonial function, however, while the magisters rule.
 The prince is chosen from forty families, and must deflower two maidens, the maid of the sea and the maid of the fields, each new year to ensure prosperity on land and sea.
 If there is famine or war is lost, the magisters sacrifice the prince and slit his throat to appease the gods, then choose a new prince.

-- Volantis: Volantis is ruled by three triarchs, chosen anually through festive and tumultuous elections.
+- Volantis: Volantis is ruled by three triarchs, chosen annually through festive and tumultuous elections.
 All freeborn who own land, regardless of gender, are allowed to vote.
 They are chosen from among the noble families who can prove unbroken descent from old Valyria, and will serve until the first day of the new year.
 The triarchs are chosen from the two political parties in Volantis: the elephants and the tigers.
 Some of the first elephants were women, one of whom, Trianna, was returned four times.
 Volantis has not had a female triarch for three hundred years.

 Most of the free cities are home to temples to multiple gods, and have no specific religion practiced within the city walls.
 The followers of R'hllor, the Lord of Light, have grown greatly in number over the past few centuries, and so, the red priesthood of R'hllor holds sway in all of the free cities and often wields considerable power.
 The red priesthood buys their slaves as children and makes them priests (both male and female), temple prostitutes, or warriors.
 Red temples can be found in Braavos, Lys, Myr, Pentos, Tyrosh, Volantis, Selhorys (which falls under Volantis's regulation), and likely Qohor.